CZERTAINLY/CZERTAINLY-Documentation/docs/03-installation-guide/03-deployment/06-deployment-appliance/03-initialization.md

 List of available versions is [available](https://harbor.3key.company/harbor/projects/8/repositories/czertainly/artifacts-tab).
-Latest stable version is typicaly the best choice and it is preselected in appliance.
+Latest stable version is typically the best choice and it is pre-selected in appliance.

 #### Components

 List of CZERTAINLY components to be installed.
 By default, all parts are marked for installation.
-If you have not provided credentials for the docker private repository, the instalation of:
+If you have not provided credentials for the docker private repository, the installation of:
   * Cryptosense Discovery Provider,
   * MS ADCS Connector

 **will fail**.
-For sucessfull installation uncheck them (remove 'X' character in small inputbox next to component name) or [configure credentials to CZERTAINLY docker repository](#czertainly-docker-repository).
+For successful installation uncheck them (remove 'X' character in small input box next to component name) or [configure credentials to CZERTAINLY docker repository](#czertainly-docker-repository).

 ## Install CZERTAINLY